 What else would you like readers to know about you?
 My husband and I love to travel and experience new things.
 I am a huge Disney fan!
 I am very family oriented and have a strong relationship with my boys.
 Our faith is important to us and we pray together and go to mass as a family.

 What are you passionate about?
 I am passionate about my calling, to teach the little ones.
-I have been teaching preschool for about twenty years and it has brought me such joy.
+I have been teaching preschool for over twenty years and it has brought me such joy.
 Teaching the little ones is very inspiring, to see everyday through the eyes of a child is a gift!
 The wonderment in teaching them about God.
 The awe they have in learning the Bible stories.
 It makes my heart sing!

 What is something that most people don't know about you?
 I love to ride my bicycle!
 It is a wonderful stress reliever!
 It allows me to listen to my inner voice.